Placebo on pushing the boundaries of gender and sexuality in the ‘90s

 Placebo are due to release their eighth album, ‘Never Let Me Go’, on March 25 via Elevator Lady/Rise.
 Thus far, the band have shared the singles ‘Beautiful James’ and ‘Surrounded By Spies’, and announced a tour for the UK and Ireland which is set to kick off next November.

-Speaking to NME in September, Molko explained that the band had finished work on their new album before the coronavirus pandemic hit in early 2020.
+Announcing new music in September, Molko explained that the band had finished work on the album before the coronavirus pandemic hit in early 2020.
 “We had a lot of get-up-and-go, and then everything that happened, happened, so everything is sort of delayed by about two years now,” he said.

 “I know it was frustrating for the fans.
 It was certainly very frustrating for us as well, the interminable wait to put out new music, but at least it was there.
 We knew we had it.”

-Next summer, the band will perform their only UK festival date of the year at Bearded Theory’s Spring Gathering.
+Next summer, the band will perform their only UK festival date of the year at Bearded Theory’s Spring Gathering ahead of a lengthy UK and Ireland tour.